 (1) In General.
 A request for a court order must be made by motion.
-The motion must:(A) be in writing, unless made during a hearing or trial;(B) state with particularity the grounds for seeking the order,(C) state the relief sought.
+The motion must:(A) be in writing, unless made during a hearing or trial;(B) state with particularity the grounds for seeking the order; and(C) state the relief sought.

 (2) Form.
 The rules governing captions and other matters of form in pleadings apply to motions and other documents.

 Under paragraph (a)(7), a reply to an answer or third-party answer is allowed only on court order.

 Subdivision (b) was amended, effective March 1, 2018, to eliminate language allowing a motion to be stated as part of a notice of motion.